abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 OpenEdge ABL.
 Shortly after writing that post, I quit my job and moved to a new city, where I got a job contracting as a Ruby developer.
-I'm much happier at my new job, but every once in awhile I would think of the plan that I had made and visit the Progress community areas, like stalking an ex-lover on Facebook.
+I'm much happier at my new job, but every once in awhile I would think of the plan that I had made and check up on the Progress community areas, kind of like stalking an ex-lover on Facebook.

-Little has changed in Progress-land, it seems.
+Little has changed in Progress-land, it seems from my visits.
 People are still drinking the Kool-Aid, waiting for Progress to keep improving the ABL language.
-I think some are slowly catching on to the insanity... many are taking advantage of the CLR bridge and writing a lot more .NET / C# code.
+I think some are slowly catching on to the insanity of it... many are taking advantage of the CLR bridge and writing a lot more .NET / C# code.
 Of course that only works for Windows clients; no Mono support yet.
-Others are slowly catching onto AMQ, writing STOMP messaging code in ABL and interfacing with an external broker like ActiveMQ or RabbitMQ.
+Others are slowly catching onto [AMQP][13], writing STOMP messaging code in ABL and interfacing with an external broker like ActiveMQ or RabbitMQ.
 Been there... done that (you're still writing ABL... eww).
 Others that still use ABL directly seem to have all these tools that generate ABL code for them from model-relationship diagrams (like UML) so they don't have to